-Prerequisite: Exploring Technology I TEC700

-This is a continuation of design and fabrication curriculum that were introduced in Exploring Technology I. It is a hands-on class that will teach the steps in product design.
+Prerequisite: Exploring Technology I TEC700 This is a continuation of design and fabrication curriculum that were introduced in Exploring Technology I. It is a hands-on class that will teach the steps in product design.
 Students will learn additional safe shop practices while making projects that teach a variety of new tool skills.
 Projects will include using design software (CAD) and computer controlled machinery (CNC).
 Students will also develop a deeper understanding of electronics and mechanisms while completing ne w engineering challenges.
 A shop fee of \$15.00 will allow students to keep what they have made in class.

-Computer Applications I- (7 & 8 grade) BCA 781 Semester Class
+Computer Science 1- (7 & 8 grade) BCS700Semester Class Cannot be repeated in the same year.

 Students will explore the many facets of computer technology as it relates to coding, programming and engineering.
 The coding environment will include Python programming language and will focus on the fundamental coding concepts and problem solving.
 In addition, students will explore other related programming and engineering tools such as 3D modeling and laser cutting technology.
 This course will lay the foundational skills to advance into higher-level courses focused on computer programming and engineering design.

-Computer Applications II- (7 & 8 grade) BCA881 Semester Class.
+Computer Science 2- (7 & 8 grade) BCS800 Semester Class.

-Prerequisite: Computer Applications I: BCA780
+Prerequisite: Computer Science 1: BCS700

 This course is a continuation in the middle school computer science pathway.
-Prerequisite for this course is Computer Applications BCA780, as students will utilize previous computer science knowledge to expand their learning.
+Prerequisite for this course is Computer Applications BCS700, as students will utilize previous computer science knowledge to expand their learning.

 Robotics 7/8 TER780 Semester Class

+Cannot be repeated in the same year.

 This course is designed to teach students an engineering process while they develop solutions to robot programming challenges.
 Students will start with guided investigations using Lego Mindstorms EV3 kits.
 They will plan, design, build and test their own robots.
 Students will learn to incorporate and program a variety of sensors while completing fun robot challenges.
 Students will also be introduced to mechanical movements, electronic circuits, microcontrollers, soldering techniques and CAD design for specialized robot parts.

 CAD Lab 7/8 TEC780 Semester Class

+Cannot be repeated in the same year.

 Students will learn basic computer design using Rhinoceros 3D and Autodesk software programs.
 They will develop 2D and 3D computer engineering drawing skills while practicing a design process.
 Students will be able to use their computer designs to create products with 3D printers, laser cutters and vinyl cutters.
 A shop fee of \$10.00 will allow students to keep what they have made in class.

+Video Productions 7 TEV710 Semester Class

+Cannot be repeated in the same year.